OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-3-Intermediate-Concepts/quiz/quiz.md

                     "To save uncommitted changes before merging",
                     "To rewrite history into a straight line" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "Hotfix branches are for urgent production bug fixes."
+                    "Hotfixes are about bug fixes, not new features.", "Hotfix branches are for urgent production bug fixes.", "That describes stashing.",
+                    "That describes rebasing."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What happens during a fast-forward merge?",